Sign in for a personalized NXP experience.

 Option A: Use the MCUXpresso IDE to clone an example project.

-Option B: Use the MCUXpresso Config Tool to clone an existing MCUXpresso SDK example for use with third party IDEs.
+Option B: Use the MCUXpresso Config Tools to clone an existing MCUXpresso SDK example for use with third party IDEs.

-Now, let's use the Pins tool that is part of the MCUXpresso Config package to show how to add a new GPIO pin to your project to blink an LED
+Now, let's use the Pins Tool that is part of the MCUXpresso Config Tools package to show how to add a new GPIO pin to your project to blink an LED.

-file has been updated to reflect the change as well pin_mux.h
+file has been updated to reflect the change as well PTB21

 and pin_mux.h